- The way the EHR (electronic health record) differs from EMR (electronic medical record) systems

 How was it many years ago when there were no EHR systems?
 There was a lot of paperwork and medical data was not easily accessible at the time.
-It had to be written, rewritten and copied.
-Only door-to-door visits to hospitals allowed to schedule an appointment, receive results, prescriptions, etc. Nowadays people who are more aware of their health state due the use of EMR systems pay much more attention to their well-being and get better support from the side of specialists.
+And we faced all the pros and cons of paper medical records.
+It had to be written, rewritten, and copied.
+Only door-to-door visits to hospitals allowed to schedule an appointment to receive results, prescriptions, etc. Nowadays people who are more aware of their health state due to the use of EMR systems pay much more attention to their well-being and get better support from the side of specialists.
 Doctors base their decision on finely structured and preserved patient information in one place and access it whenever they need it.
-Time-consuming queues and delays in finding necessary treatment have reduced due to digital tools at hands of people.
+Time-consuming queues and delays in finding a necessary treatment have been reduced due to digital tools at hands of people.

-- Doctors and patients have the possibility to access data anytime from different places and automate processes of consultations
+- Doctors and patients can access data anytime from different places and automate processes of consultations

 Legibility and transparency of online records